Skip to main content

 What it does:

 Schema Note: This query uses the schema from Appendix A (id, account_id, amount, new_balance, tx_date).
-Task 1 ETL produces a different schema (TransactionID, CustomerID, TransactionAmount, Currency, TransactionTimestamp).
-If this query needs to run on Task 1 output, a schema transformation/mapping step is required:
+The ETL Pipeline produces a different schema (TransactionID, CustomerID, TransactionAmount, Currency, TransactionTimestamp).
+If this query needs to run on that output, a schema transformation/mapping step is required:

 Columns used: